-DOD uses the term "sexual assault" to refer to a range of crimes, including rape, sexual assault, forcible sodomy, aggravated sexual contact, abusive sexual contact, and attempts to commit these offenses, as defined by the Uniform Code of Military Justice (UCMJ).
-For the purpose of data analysis in this report, DOD organizes analyses by the most serious sexual assault allegation made by a victim or investigated by a Military Criminal Investigative Organization (MCIO).
-The information in initial reports and/or behaviors alleged do not necessarily reflect the final findings of the investigators or the matter(s) addressed by court-martial charges or other forms of disciplinary action against suspects (referred to by DOD as "subjects of investigation" or "subjects").
+DoD uses the term "sexual assault" to refer to a range of crimes, including rape, sexual assault, forcible sodomy, aggravated sexual contact, abusive sexual contact, and attempts to commit these offenses, as defined by the Uniform Code of Military Justice (UCMJ).
+For the purpose of data analysis in this report, DoD organizes analyses by the most serious sexual assault allegation made by a victim or investigated by a Military Criminal Investigative Organization (MCIO).1 The information in initial reports and/or behaviors alleged do not necessarily reflect the final findings of the investigators or the matter(s) addressed by court-martial charges or other forms of disciplinary action against suspects (referred to by DoD as "subjects of investigation" or "subjects").2

-DOD's sexual assault reporting statistics include data on penetrating and sexual contact crimes by adults against adults for matters defined in Articles 120 and 125 of the UCMJ, as well as Article 80, which governs attempts to commit these offenses.
-Data analyses within this Appendix do not include:
+DoD's sexual assault reporting statistics include data on penetrating and sexual contact crimes by adults against adults for matters defined in Articles 120 and 125 of the UCMJ, as well as Article 80, which governs attempts to commit these offenses.3 Data analyses within this Appendix do not include:

 - Sexual harassment complaints.
 The Office of Diversity, Equity, and Inclusion supplies information about sexual harassment complaints in Appendix F. - Sexual assault allegations involving spouses and/or intimate partners.
-DOD Family Advocacy Program (FAP) supplies the domestic abuse-related sexual assault data in Appendices G and H.
+DoD Family Advocacy Program (FAP) supplies the domestic abuse-related sexual assault data in Appendix G. - Sexual abuse allegations involving children.
+DoD FAP supplies the child-related sexual abuse data in Appendix H.

-Although most victims and subjects in the following data are aged 18 or older, DOD statistics may capture information about victims and subjects aged 16 and 17 at the time of the report, which includes Service members approved for early enlistment.
-Additionally, 16- and 17-year-old military and civilian victims may be included in the data that follow, if such matters do not fall under FAP's purview.
+Although most victims and subjects in the following data are aged 18 or older, DoD statistics may capture information about victims and subjects aged 16 and 17 at the time of the report, which includes Service members approved for early enlistment.
+Additionally, 16- and 17-year-

-&lt;sup>1 Criminal Investigative Command for the Army, Naval Criminal Investigative Service for the Navy and Marine Corps, and Air Force Office of Special Investigations for the Air Force.
+1 Criminal Investigative Command for the Army, Naval Criminal Investigative Service for the Navy and Marine Corps, and Air Force Office of Special Investigations for the Air Force.

-&lt;sup>2 The term "subject" does denote innocence or guilt of the person being investigated.
+2 The term "subject" does not denote innocence or guilt of the person being investigated.

-&lt;sup>3 Beginning January 1, 2019, the UCMJ categorizes acts that used to constitute forcible sodomy under Article 125 within the crime of rape or sexual assault under Article 120.
+3 Beginning January 1, 2019, the UCMJ categorizes acts that used to constitute forcible sodomy under Article 125 within the crime of rape or sexual assault under Article 120.
 In addition, to align with changes in the UCMJ, sexual contact crimes no longer encompass touching of body parts other than the genitals, inner thighs, breasts, and buttocks.
 Acts such as forcible kissing or nonconsensual touching of other body regions may be deemed sexual harassment, assault consummated by a battery, or another crime under the UCMJ, depending on the facts of the case.